 The Funds seek capital appreciation on a low risk global portfolio by investing in Orbis' preferred mix of equities principally via investment in Orbis' equity strategies.
-The risk of loss is managed with stockmarket and currency hedging.
+The risk of loss is managed with stockmarket hedging.
 The Funds are managed in US dollar, euro or Japanese yen.

-On 1 January 2006, Orbis Optimal (Euro) Fund Limited launched a Japanese Yen share class and was renamed Orbis Optimal Overlay Funds Limited.
-Throughout the financial statements these Funds may also be referred to as "Optimal (Euro) and (Yen)".
+Throughout the financial statements the euro and Japanese yen share classes of Optimal Overlay may also be referred to as "Optimal (Euro) and (Yen)".

-Orbis Investment Management Limited has been contractually appointed as the "Manager" of the Funds.
+Orbis Investment Management Limited has been contractually appointed as the Investment Manager of the Funds.

-These financial statements were authorised for issue by the Board of Directors on 24 January 2017.
+These financial statements were authorised for issue by the Board of Directors on 23 January 2018.